open-pioneer/trails-openlayers-base-packages/src/packages/initial-extent/README.md

 # @open-pioneer/initial-extent

-This package contains a button that resets the map to the initial view.
+This package provides a button that allows the user to reset the map to the initial view.

 ## Usage

-To integrate the component in your app, insert the following snippet and reference a map id:
+To integrate the component in your app, insert the following snippet and reference a map ID:

 ```jsx
 <InitialExtent mapId="map_id" />